Ivory Carver Trilogy

-The Ivory Carver Trilogy is a trilogy by Sue Harrison that focuses on prehistoric Aleut tribes.
+The Ivory Carver Trilogy is a trilogy of novels by American author Sue Harrison which are aimed at younger readers and focus on prehistoric Aleut tribes.
 The first book, Mother Earth Father Sky, was published in 1990 and was followed up with My Sister the Moon (1992) and Brother Wind (1994).

 Mother Earth Father Sky

 Mother Earth Father Sky is the first novel in the trilogy.
 In this novel, Chagak's tribe is attacked by a warlike tribe, including Man-Who-Kills, who rapes her and is subsequently killed, but becomes the father of her child, Samiq, who becomes an important character in the subsequent novels.
 It was chosen among the Best Books for Young Adults by the American Library Association in 1991 and was a Main Selection of the Literary Guild Book Club.

 Reception

-The Los Angeles Times wrote a mixed review for Mother Earth Father Sky, stating that "the beginning of civilization is still a great story" but criticized the work for being too overly detailed to the point where it interrupted the book's flow.
+Carolyn See in Los Angeles Times wrote a mixed review for Mother Earth Father Sky, stating "the beginning of civilization is still a great story".
+But she criticized the work for its strongly negative view of men, and for being too overly-detailed with discussion of mundane daily details which interrupt the "rip-roaring action".